 How to Help Your Child with Motion Sickness

 Turbulence and take-off can sometimes leave children feeling a little bit queasy.
 Bring along a few sick bags of your own just in case you need more than what is in the seat back in front of you.

 If your child is prone to motion sickness, you can request a window seat near the wing or near the front, as these spots feel more stable.
 Make sure your child doesn’t eat anything too heavy or greasy before the flight.

-Approximately half to one hour before the flight, give your child a motion sickness tablet such as Dramamine for Kids.
+Approximately 30 minutes to one hour before the flight, give your child a motion sickness tablet such as Dramamine for Kids.